Heartizack/Tanks-Game/README.md

 # Tanks-Game
 These are the files necessary to run the executable.
-The SourceCode is not available to the Public.
-Source Code available per request.
+The Source code is not available to the Public.
+Source code available per request.

 I. Team
 -----------